waritheddine/DrugCoV/README.md

 # DrugCoV
 Discovering New Drug-Target Interactions for the COVID-19 Through Knowledge Graph Embedding.

+This tools presents a knowledge-graph (KG)-based, deep learning approach to discover potential drug-target interaction for COVID-19.
+Specifically, the approach is based on drug repositioning from the association between different phenotypic, genomic, diseases, and cellular profiles, focusing only on the genes associated with the COVID-19 disease.
+After applying a knowledge graph embedding on a heterogeneous graph to learn feature representation for each drug and target, cosine similarity is calculated between each drug and target to construct new matrices similarities.
+The main innovation of our approach is based on the flagship idea of building a knowledge graph on Homo-sapiens and severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) by combining many sources of information from public datasets related to drug discovery.
+Then, this information base will be the input of an algorithm based on the deep learning technique for predicting new interactions between drugs and targets.

 Authors: Warith Eddine DJEDDI and Sadok BEN YAHIA

 Email: waritheddine.jeddi@isikef.u-jendouba.tn

 # Quick start
 To reproduce our results:
 1. Untar the file "DrugCoV-master.tar.xz"